|-||Visits of importance|

 Bilateral economic relations between Germany and Estonia are constantly evolving.
 There is potential for more German direct investment as well as for growth in trade.

-In 2017, the main article group in exports to Germany was machinery and equipment (30%) with a growth of 120 million euros compared to 2016.
-In addition, transportation vehicles made up 15%, other manufactured goods 13% and wood and wooden products 12%-
+In 2018, the main article group in exports to Germany was machinery and equipment (32%).
+In addition, other exports included wood and wooden products (14%), other manufactured goods 13%, and base metals and articles of base metal (8%).

-The main articles of import were machinery and equipemtn (28%), transportation vehicles (19%), plastic and rubber products (8%) and chemical products (8%).
+The main articles of import were machinery and equipment (32%), transportation vehicles (19%), chemical products (9%), and plastic and rubber products (8%).
 Germany ranks as the second biggest import partner of Estonia, right after Finland.

 Source: Statistical Office of Estonia